 I watched several people I helped get into business go out of business.
 It bummed me out.
 Bad.
 That’s why I am a franchise advisor-and have been for several years.
 I’m not a paid broker anymore.
 That means I don’t receive a brokerage commission from franchisors.
 That’s because they’re not my clients anymore.

-The people who work with me to find profitable franchise opportunities they can own are.
+The people who work with me to find the best, most profitable franchise opportunities they can own are.

 Owning a franchise does not guarantee business success.
-But know this: If you choose the wrong franchise opportunity, you can lose your money.
+But know this: if you choose the wrong franchise opportunity, you can lose your money.
+And most people lose their money because:

-But don’t worry; it’s not all bad.
-Just make sure you know what you’re doing and that you have enough money to do it.
-Being your own boss rocks!
+But it doesn’t have to be that way!
+You just need to make sure you know what you’re doing and that you have enough money to do it.
+Because being your own boss rocks!
+Are you going to commit to getting the facts about franchises?

 Statistics about franchise business success rates have been bandied around for freaking decades.
 Like this one: